2021 BFI Food Justice Writing Contest

 The concept of food justice argues that a history of structural gender and class inequities, and racially motivated policies have excluded marginalized communities from easy access to healthy foods, as described by Kirsten Cadieux and Rachel Slocum in “What does it mean to do food justice?”
 The COVID-19 pandemic has only exacerbated these issues, exposing the severe social inequality in our nation.
 In light of this, in Spring 2021 the Berkeley Food Institute (BFI) hosted a writing contest to amplify the voices of the UC Berkeley student community on the topic of the intersections of food justice and COVID-19.

-- First Prize: Hannah Frances Johannon: Foraging in the Face of Covid
+- First Prize: Hannah Frances Johansson: Eating our campus: Foraging in the face of the coronavirus

 - Second Prize: Casey Dai: Eating is Believing: Exploring the Boundaries and Duality of Cultural Assimilation with Li-Young Lee